pyralog/pyralog/BATUTA.md

 ## Conclusion

 **Batuta** orchestrates distributed systems with the elegance of Lisp, the pragmatism of Elixir, and the performance of Rust.
-It's designed specifically for DLog, leveraging actors, supervision trees, and distributed coordination primitives to create a unified language for querying, processing, and managing data at scale.
+It's designed specifically for Pyralog, leveraging actors, supervision trees, and distributed coordination primitives to create a unified language for querying, processing, and managing data at scale.

 Like a conductor's baton directing an orchestra, Batuta coordinates:
 - **Actors** (musicians) executing in parallel